 Ok, ok, so this academic, Alex Kataras has some interesting views on what gets graff artists ticking and “the role of advertising, propaganda and graffiti art” in shaping the collective consciousness of a society.
 It’s a pretty heavy read, so here’s a condensed version, infused with what I’ve learnt on the street so far.

 Alex starts by explaining how advertising’s goal is no longer to simply sell you a single product, but instead it “plays a major role in the formation of one’s self.”
-They explain this using very complex ideas along the lines of; you become what you see, but in a phenomenological way.
+They explain this using very complex ideas along the lines of; you become what you see but in a phenomenological way.
 Which is to say, not as a direct result of the material at hand, but rather as a result of the interaction between what you see and how you think about yourself in relation to it.
-Citing those who create media, which intends to influence.
-Such as advertising and propaganda, employ strong cultural signifiers and symbols, which are used to evoke emotion in the viewer.
+Citing those who create media, which intends to influence, such as advertising and propaganda, employ strong cultural signifiers and symbols, which are used to evoke emotion in the viewer.
 Thus using and shifting the values instilled within us, to suit their own ends.
 “Advertising is like propaganda, because it makes itself ubiquitous, while the message it carries is one that has been born out of ulterior motives by people who want to make money and maintain the status quo.
 Alongside the news, advertising is a tool that shapes public opinion.”
-The details of how, are not central to the topic at hand.
+The details of how are not central to the topic at hand.
 But you can check out the dissertation at the bottom of the article if that’s what gets you going.
-The whole point here being that our environment has an effect on us; that is far from negligible.
+The whole point here is – Our environment has an effect on us, that is far from negligible.

-Alex draws similarities between the art form as we now know it and the environment from whence is spawned.
-(More on that now now), Being New York city circa 1970’s.
+Alex draws similarities between the art form as we now know it and the environment from whence it spawned.
+(More on that now now), Being New York City circa 1970.
 Being the world’s most media dense city.
 They propose that, “the main agenda of a graffiti artist is exposure by means of guerrilla tactics,” which is not much of a stretch.
 They then go on to say that “essentially, one can argue, graffiti and advertising are the same ball game, only difference being the league they are in.”
-The only contention I can muster to this is; It is not from standpoint from the below-mentioned fame lust but rather for share of consciousness if you will, by means of share of attention.
+The only contention I can muster to this is; It is not from the standpoint from the below-mentioned fame lust but rather for share of consciousness if you will, through share of attention.
 At least this is the case for the puritans amongst writers.
-Others, well it is all about the props – Read: fame.
+Others, well, it is all about the props – Read: fame.

 Alex then goes on to describe the apparent trajectory of the scene.